-Developers offer two Lightroom versions: Adobe Lightroom CC and Adobe Lightroom Classic CC.
+Developers offer two Lightroom versions: Adobe Lightroom and Adobe Lightroom Classic.
 The first one is more simplified, but almost not inferior in functionality.
 Both versions are included in the Creative Cloud plan, which means they have a cloud storage support and close integration with other Adobe products.

 Initially, this program was created as a professional photographer’s streaming tool that will complement Photoshop.
 As a result, it became a completely separate program.

 In fact, it is a RAW file converter.
 Lightroom’s functionality corresponds to the Camera RAW module, the tools are just arranged in a different order, and their number is bigger.

 When developing the software, Adobe had one task – to make it as simple as possible even for beginners.
 This led to the development and division of the entire interface into different modules, which already have separate tools.

 In other words, when examining the interface, you won’t be shocked by the number of tools and features spread across the entire screen, as it is in Photoshop.

 Histogram Module – histogram, cropping and straightening, spot removal, red eye correction, graduated filter, adjustment brush.

 Basic module – the temperature of the white balance and tint, exposure, recovery, fill light, blacks, brightness, contrast.

 Tone Curve Module – Highlights, Lights, Darks, Shadows, Point Curve.

 HSL/Color /B&W Module – Hue, Saturation, Luminance.